 If you purchased Scrivener or Scapple from Apple through the App Store then you will need to install the software on the additional Mac via the App Store app.
 You will need to be signed in to the store with the same Apple ID.
 You can view your account and click on the download icon next the application that you want to install.
 For more detailed instructions, see Installing Scrivener for macOS (Mac App Store Edition).

-If you purchased from our website, all you need to do is download the application and install it, just like you did the first time, using the registration information and instructions that were originally sent to you.
-If you have lost your registration details then you can retrieve them using our Lost License Recovery page.
+If you purchased from our website, all you need to do is download Scrivener or Scapple and install it as described here, then use your email address and your existing licence code to activate.
+If you have lost your registration details for either program, you can retrieve them using our Lost License Recovery page.